Complexity Classification in Infinite-Domain Constraint Satisfaction: Quantifier-elimination, Model-completeness, Cores

 In this context, our assumption that we allow $\bot$ as a first-order formula (denoting the empty $0$-ary relation) becomes relevant; Hodges~\cite{HodgesLong} does not make this assumption, and therefore has to distinguish between \emph{quantifier-elimination} and what he calls \emph{quantifier-elimination for non-sentences}.
 We will later often make use of the following fact.

 \begin{lemma}[Statement 2.22 in~\cite{Oligo}] An $\omega$-categorical structure $\bB$ admits quantifier elimination if and only if it is homogeneous. \end{lemma} \begin{proof} By Theorem~\ref{thm:ryll}, the orbit of a $k$-tuple of elements of $\bB$ is first-order definable.
 Suppose that $\bB$ has quantifier-elimination.
 Then two $k$-tuples $\bar a = (a_1,\dots,a_k)$ and $\bar b = (b_1,\dots,b_k)$ are in the same orbit if and only if the mapping that sends $a_i$ to $b_i$, for $1 \leq i \leq n$, is an isomorphism between the structures induced by $\{a_1,\dots,a_k\}$ and by $\{b_1,\dots,b_k\}$.
-This proves homogeneity, because such a mapping can then be extended to any automorphism of $\bB$ demonstrating that $\bar a$ and $\bar b$ are in the same orbit.
-All implications in this argument can be reversed, which shows the claim. \end{proof}
+This proves homogeneity.

+Now suppose that $\bB$ is homogeneous, and let $\phi(x_1,\dots,x_k)$ be a first-order formula.
+By the theorem of Ryll-Nardzewski (Theorem~\ref{thm:ryll}), there are finitely many orbits $O_1,\dots,O_m$ of orbits of $k$-typles that satisfy $\phi$.
+Clearly, it suffices to show that each of those orbits can be defined by a quantifier-free formula.
+Let $a \in B^k$ be such that $\bB \models \phi(a)$.
+We claim that the set of quantifier-free formulas that hold on $(a_1,\dots,a_k)$ defines the orbit of $a$ over $\bB$.
+To see this, let $(b_1,\dots,b_k)$ be another $k$-tuple that satisfies the same quantifier-free formulas as $(a_1,\dots,a_k)$.
+Then the mapping that sends $a_i$ to $b_i$ is a partial isomorphism, and by homogeneity can be extended to an automorphism of $\bB$.
+Since automorphisms preserve first-order formulas, $(b_1,\dots,b_k)$ also satisfies $\phi$, which proves the claim. \end{proof}